 Despite popular belief, researchers from the Spaulding National Running Center determined that highly cushioned shoes are not linked to lower levels of impact than traditional running shoes.

-They found the opposite to be true.
+They found the opposite to be true—which is what sparks the HOKA controversy.
 The study showed that highly cushioned shoes come with a higher vertical average load rate and vertical instantaneous loading rate.
 Both of these promote overuse injuries like stress fractures and plantar fasciitis.